This is what I wrote in 2012 about my decision to go to school.

 The pivotal moment came when I made a mark on the man’s pants.
 When I stepped back as the instructor had suggested we do, I was completely blown away to see that my one small gesture resembled a wrinkle in the pants!
 I hadn’t even thought, “I must make a wrinkle.”
 I just copied the shape and there it was.
 I can’t begin to describe the joy and excitement I felt over what I had created.

-After that night, I continued to push myself, taking drawing and oil painting class and attending a few workshops, including one on the streets of Manhattan, which was a totally intimidating and exhilarating experience.
+After that night, I continued to push myself, taking drawing and oil painting classes and attending a few workshops, including one on the streets of Manhattan, which was a totally intimidating and exhilarating experience.

 A few years ago I began to daydream about quitting my job and going to art school, but it was an unrealistic yearning.
 I now work as a freelance writer and blogger and have a bit more flexibility with my schedule.